-This book by Kristina McMorris, touched me in a way I didn’t expect.
+This book by Kristina McMorris touched me in a way I didn’t expect.
 If you are a history buff, or if you care about human rights, you must read this heart-rending tale of two young lovers set against the fear, paranoia, and racism surrounding World War II in the United States.
 I am a history buff, but I learned many things I didn’t know.
-I also gained some knowledge and understanding of the Japanese culture.
+Bridge of Scarlett Leaves helped me to attain some knowledge and understanding of the Japanese.

 Young violinist, Maddie Kern, had been accepted to audition for admission to Julliard.
 While her life seemed predictable, she realized that the deep friendship she had with Lane Moritomo, her brother, T.J.’s best friend, had become much more than mere friendship.
 In fact, they were in love.
 The problem: Lane is the westernized American-born son of Japanese immigrant parents who were in an arranged marriage.
 Maddie expected disapproval from both families, but when she and Lane learned that his parents had arranged a marriage for him, they eloped.
 Maddie and Lane woke up on the morning after their wedding to learn that Pearl Harbor had been bombed, and they quickly realized that Lane would be viewed as the enemy by friends and neighbors, while Maddie would be shunned by some as a traitor for marrying a “Jap”.